brian-carroll/elm-compiler/README.md

 Here are a few points to note about the C code

 - It's intended to be fairly readable.
 (At least readable enough to debug the compiler.)
-Almost no effort is made to format the whitespace nicely, because I use a clang-format IDE plugin for that.
+But almost no effort is made to format the whitespace nicely, because I use a clang-format IDE plugin for that.
-- All Elm values are accessed via pointers.
+- All C variables referring to Elm values have pointer types, usually `void*`, which is a "pointer to anything".
+- Most of the code contains no information about Elm types, since it is dropped by the compiler before code gen. Most of the functions that actually care about the internals of data structures are in the [C kernel code](https://github.com/brian-carroll/elm_c_wasm/tree/56d504434aa5a43d0f052f37d4a2006b3efb1893).
 - All dynamic values are allocated on the heap.
 We don't use the stack very much.
   - Heap allocation is extremely cheap with the GC we're using.
 It's just a matter of incrementing a pointer.
 You may have been taught that allocation is far cheaper on the stack than the heap, but that advice tends to assume you're using `malloc` which we're not.
 - Constants are not allocated on the heap.
 They are stored as part of the program data.